 Tex.
 Fam.
-Code § 263.004 requires DFPS to provide notice to the court and others of the entity or person holding education decision-making authority for a child or youth in foster care.
+Code § 263.004 requires DFPS to provide notice to the court and others of the person holding education decision-making authority for a child or youth in DFPS conservatorship.
 Generally, when appointed temporary or permanent managing conservator, DFPS is given the rights and duties of a non-parent managing conservator pursuant to Tex.
 Fam.
 Code § 153.371, which includes the right to make decisions regarding the child's education.
 Tex.
 Fam.
 Code § 153.371(10).